aws-powertools/powertools-lambda-python/docs/utilities/kafka.md

 * Support for key and value deserialization
 * Support for custom output serializers (e.g., dataclasses, Pydantic models)
 * Support for ESM with and without Schema Registry integration
-* Support for offline Avro schemas with schema-registry wire-format prefixes
+* Support for offline Avro schemas with schema-registry wire-format prefixes (Confluent only)
 * Proper error handling for deserialization issues

 ## Terminology